-Jason has been an adjunct faculty member at the University of Maryland’s College of Information Studies, where he co-taught the first eDiscovery course in the United States for graduate students in information studies.
-Previously, he was a Visiting Scholar at the University of British Columbia.
-Jason participated in the drafting of reports for InterPARES, an international research project in archival science on the subject of the long-term preservation of electronic records.
+Jason currently teaches e-discovery at American University’s Washington College of Law.
+Previously, Jason was an adjunct faculty member at the University of Maryland’s College of Information Studies, where he co-taught the first e-discovery course in the United States for graduate students in information studies, and was also a Visiting Scholar at the University of British Columbia.
+Jason has participated in the drafting of reports for InterPARES, an international research project in archival science on the subject of the long-term preservation of electronic records.

 Most recently, in connection with former Secretary of State Hillary Clinton’s use of a private email account, Jason has been invited to appear on NBC Nightly News, Good Morning America, MSNBC’s “The Last Word with Lawrence O’Donnell,” CNN’s “Smerconish,” NPR’s All Things Considered, Huff Post Live, and WAMU’s Kojo Nnamdi Show; he also has been quoted in The New York Times, The Washington Post, Time Magazine, CBS News, The Wall Street Journal Washington Wire, Politico, Factcheck.org, and numerous other media outlets.
 Jason is a featured columnist on information governance issues in Legal Tech News, and has appeared on the covers of Law Technology News and Law Firm Marketing Magazine.